 On Blogging: I have rarely viewed this blog as marketing.
 I’d always seen it primarily as writing and connecting.
 Good writing markets itself, and me.
 So I write here mostly as an exercise in short form writing, as a way to connect, and to help get my work out there.
 That’s part of why there are no ads here and why I try to avoid most of the annoyances you find on other blogs.
 It’s just me, you and a good, honest, intelligent discussion (at least your half is – hahaha :)

 But the real secret is all of the people whose name I never learn who recommend my books, blog posts, and lectures to their friends, bosses and coworkers.
-I wish I knew more of you, but in lieu of that, thanks.
+I wish I knew more of you, but in lieu of that, thank you.
 I think about you often as I depend on you – I’ll try to keep up the good work.
 Please let me know if I don’t.

 Also see: Should I quit my job now